-- (5) On 28 November 2012, the Commission adopted the Annual Growth Survey6, marking the start of the 2013 European Semester of economic policy coordination.
-Also on 28 November 2012, the Commission, on the basis of Regulation (EU) No 1176/2011, adopted the Alert Mechanism Report7, in which it identified the United Kingdom as one of the Member States for which an in-depth review would be carried out. - (6) On 14 March 2013, the European Council endorsed the priorities for ensuring financial stability, fiscal consolidation and action to foster growth.
-It underscored the need to pursue differentiated, growth-friendly fiscal consolidation, to restore normal lending conditions to the economy, to promote growth and competitiveness, to tackle unemployment and the social consequences of the crisis, and to modernise public administration. - (7) On 10 April 2013, the Commission published the results of its in-depth review8 for the United Kingdom, under Article 5 of Regulation (EU) No 1176/2011.
-The Commission's analysis leads it to conclude that the United Kingdom is experiencing macroeconomic imbalances, which deserve monitoring and policy action.
-In particular, macroeconomic developments in the area of household debt, linked to the high levels of mortgage debt and the characteristics of the housing market, as well as unfavourable developments in external competitiveness, especially as regards goods exports and weak productivity growth, continue to deserve attention. - (8) On 30 April 2013, the United Kingdom submitted its 2013 convergence programme covering the period 2012-13 to 2017-18 and its 2013 national reform programme.
-In order to take account of their interlinkages, the two programmes have been assessed at the same time.
+- On 10 July 2012, the Council adopted a Recommendation on the UK's National Reform Programme for 2012 and delivered its opinion on the UK's Convergence Programme for 2012-2017. - (5) On 28 November 2012, the Commission adopted the Annual Growth Survey, marking the start of the 2013 European Semester for economic policy coordination.
+Also on 28 November 2012, the Commission, on the basis of Regulation (EU) No 1176/2011, adopted the Alert Mechanism Report, in which it identified the UK as one of the Member States for which an in-depth review would be carried out. - (6) The European Parliament has been duly involved in the European Semester, in accordance with Regulation (EC) No 1466/97, and, on 7 February 2013, adopted a resolution on employment and social aspects in the Annual Growth Survey 2013 and a resolution on the contribution to the Annual Growth Survey 2013. - (7) On 14 March 2013, the European Council endorsed the priorities for ensuring financial stability, fiscal consolidation and action to foster growth.
+It underscored the need to pursue differentiated, growth-friendly fiscal consolidation, to restore normal lending conditions to the economy, to promote growth and competitiveness, to tackle unemployment and the social consequences of the crisis, and to modernise public administration.

+OJ C 219, 24.7.2012, p.
+91.

+- (8) On 10 April 2013, the Commission published the results of its in-depth review for the UK, under Article 5 of Regulation (EU) No 1176/2011.
+The Commission's analysis leads it to conclude that the UK is experiencing macroeconomic imbalances, which deserve monitoring and policy action.
+In particular, macroeconomic developments in the area of household debt, linked to the high levels of mortgage debt and the characteristics of the housing market, as well as unfavourable developments in external competitiveness, especially as regards goods exports and weak productivity growth, continue to deserve attention. - (9) On 30 April 2013, the UK submitted its Convergence Programme for the period 2012/13 to 2017/18 and its 2013 National Reform Programme.
+In order to take account of their interlinkages, the two Programmes have been assessed at the same time. - (10)Pursuant to paragraph 4 of the Protocol (No 15) on certain provisions relating to the United Kingdom of Great Britain and Northern Ireland, the obligation in Article 126(1) of the Treaty on the Functioning of the European Union to avoid excessive general government deficits does not apply to the UK.
+Paragraph 5 of the Protocol provides that the UK is to endeavour to avoid an excessive government deficit.
+On 8 July 2008 the Council decided, in accordance with Article 104(6) of the Treaty establishing the European Community, that an excessive deficit exists in the UK.